ChakradharSai5/Chakradhar-Blog/content/1 Knowledge Hub/2 Functional Notes/1 Office Notes/3 TSTPS Kaniha Technical Notes/1 Boiler and Auxillaries/Bottom Deashing/Clinker Grinder & Bottom Deashing.md

 - Enargo tank make up is from only BALP
 - Fly ash water tank or FAWT make up is from two sources one is Blowdown  & other is from BALP
 - scheme available at[[Bottom De-ashing scheme]]
-- Hopper gates opening logic at 3-4ksc, we usually get around 7ksc from BALP
+- Hopper gates opening logic at 3-4ksc, we usually get around 7ksc from BALP![[FcSZm1k - Imgur 1.png]]